 Whether this is a true story or not remains up for debate (as there is no official record of this).
 However, some lessons can be drawn from this anecdote, if you indulge me.
 It often happens to all of us, regardless how big or small we are, to be outsmarted by our competitors – even at things we think we are supposed to excel (much like that Chaplin fellow).
 There is nothing strange about it, as there can be many reasons for why this happens.
 Yet, when our competitors are overtaking us with “the victory in our hands” (in our case, with “the links in your own hands”), we get this uneasy feeling that we should have won and we’ve been unjustly defeated (sort of like coming in 2nd in our own look-alike contest).

 And this is one of the reasons we’ve developed the Broken Page feature that could help you, by flipping the story on its head.
 This feature might help you to become better than your competitors at the very thing that they were supposed to excel.
 The way to do this is to start using a strategy they may not be aware of as they don’t have the proper means to identify what you can with the blink of an eye.
-Following this white hat SEO technique, you’ll be able to find dead links and pages.
+Following our complete guide using this white hat SEO technique, you’ll be able to find dead links and pages.